sungsoo-ahn/2025/_posts/2025-04-28-pitfalls-of-evidence-based-ai-policy.md

 >
 > — Jacob Helberg on [priorities](https://www.wired.com/story/donald-trump-ai-safety-regulation/) for the next US presidential administration

-Finally, the 17 authors of a recent article titled, _A Path for Science- and Evidence-Based AI Policy_, argue that:
+Finally, the seventeen authors of a recent article titled, _A Path for Science- and Evidence-Based AI Policy_, argue that:

 > AI policy should be informed by scientific understanding…if policymakers pursue highly committal policy, the…risks should meet a high evidentiary standard.
 >